Klrfl/kader-app/README.md

 cp example.sqlite database.sqlite
 ```

 **Note**: this database was last exported in 2025-12-04.
-Most students have no groups, you'll have to update manually
+Most students have no groups and to prevent null values I put the default group as _ROC_, you'll have to update them manually

 From this point on you can use the app as normal.